kmkr/splendid-nudibranch/content.md

 Loc		Anilao, The Philippines
 Latin	Eunice aphroditois
 Tags	worm 2014
 Desc	The bobbit is my favorite worm.
 It can grow up to a meter, has a stunning purple iridescence, five antennae to sense passing fish and a scissor-like mouth to split prey in half.
-Only small parts of the body is exposed, just enought to ambush surprised fish.
-This worm is quite rare, shy, and mysterious as well.
-Not much is known about its behaviour.
+Most of the body is covered in sand, just enough is exposed to ambush surprised fish.
+This worm is quite rare, shy, and mysterious as well so little is known about its behaviour.
 It's theorized that the worm doesn’t see at all but use its excellent receptors to movements in the water to sense nearby fish.
 The bobbit was one of my reasons to go to Anilao.

 DSC03448.jpg